The most magical time of the year! 🎄♥️✨ The most magical time of the year! 🎄♥️✨

 7. Admire Street Art in Katoomba

-In Katoomba, across from the Yellow Deli, you’ll find a small alleyway name Beverly Place filled with cool street art.
+In Katoomba, across from the Yellow Deli, you’ll find a small alleyway named Beverly Place filled with cool street art.
 This activity won’t take too long to do, but street art is neat and always makes great Instagram photos!

 Plus, while you are there, stop by the super cozy Yellow Deli for a bowl of chilli, a hot drink or freshly pressed juice.
 I’m not exaggerating when I say that you’ll feel like you are in a Hobbiton Treehouse when you step inside this restaurant.